CVHvn/Mario_Synchronous_R2D2/README.md

             - Mask the steps after the terminal state of the sequence.
 Push the steps after the terminal state into the next sequence.
 Training will work normally, but the loss calculation will not use the masked samples.
 I use this solution.
             - I'm not sure if R2D2 uses method 2, 3, or another approach.
         - I'm not sure how R2D2 builds per (I use method 3, saving by episode).
 For the worker synchronization issue, I use method 3 to solve it (masking after the terminal state and pushing that part into the sequence later).
+    - I use online model to select actions and calculate PER priority when R2D2 use actor/worker model (This is not online or target model as discuss above).
     - Because of the way I coded it, the worker will only push data into per when the episode ends, and R2D2 will push it into per when the sequence is complete.
     - r2d2 runs each worker on a separate thread.
 Sr2d2 runs them simultaneously.
 You can think the difference like A3C and A2C:
-        - r2d2 will only load the global model after 400 steps.
-Sr2d2 will always use the global model.
+        - r2d2 will only load the global model after 400 steps (each worker/actor have their own worker/actor model).
+Sr2d2 will always use the global model (not use worker/actor model).
 This can also impact performance:
             - r2d2 runs multiple (closely related) versions of the global model, so the data is more diverse.
             - But because of this, the data may be noisy or outdated.
             - It's not certain whether this is an advantage or a disadvantage.
 Like A2C and A3C, performance will vary depending on the environment.
         - R2D2 runs as an independent learner, not dependent on workers collecting data.
 It continuously trains regardless of the workers.
 Therefore, they try to synchronize the ratio of 52 environment steps/update by limiting resources/computers to run at 260 environment steps/second and update 5 times/second.
         - SR2D2 runs alternately.
 Once the worker collects 4 (52 if according to the paper) steps, the learner trains the model and repeats the process.

 - Compare with PPO and LSTM PPO?
     - Harder to implement: